jyocum/RDC-transcoding_scripts/README.md

 **--verbose** VERBOSE     view ffmpeg output when transcoding<br/>

 ### Flags for custom tool paths
-#### Only include if trying to use a version of the tool other than the system version or if the tool is not installed in the current path.
+#### Only include if trying to use a version of the listed tool other than the system version or if the tool is not installed in the current path.
 **--ffmpeg** FFMPEG_PATH<br/>
 **--ffprobe** FFPROBE_PATH<br/>
 **--qcli** QCLI_PATH<br/>
 **--mediaconch** MEDIACONCH_PATH<br/>

+### Installation
+If you want to use the script without installing, you can use the run.py file located in the aja_mov2ffv1 folder.
+In a command line window either drag and drop the file into the window or navigate to the aja_mov2ffv1 folder and then type `run.py` followed by any needed variables.<br/>
+**In order to install the script:**<br/>
+-First, make sure that you have Python 3 or higher installed<br/>
+-Download the folder for this repository<br/>
+-`cd` to the folder RDC-transcoding_scripts<br/>
+-Run `pip install aja_mov2ffv1`<br/>
+-You should now be able to run the mov transcoding script using the command `aja-mov2ffv1`<br/>

 ### Usage
 -The input should be a folder containing v210/MOV files that you want to losslessly transcode to FFV1/MKV.<br/>